The importance and value of human resource data

 Explain where your interest in HR analytics comes from

 It’s largely experiential.
-I’ve seen how technology and analytics are foundational to an organization’s success.
+I’ve seen how technology and analytics are foundational to an organisation’s success.
 They can empower and enable culture.
 Analytics is critical as a means of giving HR legitimacy in that it also allows HR to more effectively and efficiently use its finite resources.
 In that context, my interest in analytics is twofold:

-Two, it allows organizations and their HR functions to report on impact.
+Two, it allows organisations and their HR functions to report on impact.
 In this context, the ROI of HR’s activities and initiatives, whether that be training, staffing and recruitment, employee relations, engagement, or technology - if you capture baseline data and then reassess the same cohort after the change, you can more accurately measure & quantify the impact your actions are having; graduating from subjective, qualitative debates, to business-focused, quantitative discussions.
 That’s where HR needs to position itself.